techidaily/site-win11-tips/source/_posts/cut-the-words-start-talking-windows-11s-method.md

  On Windows 11, you can also start Narrator using the Control Panel.
 This is the easiest and most straightforward way to do so.
 To get started, follow these steps:

-1. Open the Control Panel (see[how to open the Control Panel](https://www.makeuseof.com/windows-11-open-control-panel/) for help).
+1. Open the Control Panel (see [how to open the Control Panel](https://www.makeuseof.com/windows-11-open-control-panel/) for help).
 2. In the control panel, change the screen view to**Large icons** .
 ![Open Narrator Using Control Panel](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/open-narrator-using-control-panel.jpg)
 3. Next, select**Easy of Access Centre** \>**Start Narrator** .